 How To Prepare Pumpkin Seeds For Eating

-You’re going to have to get in there and get messy, so prepare yourself (and kids usually have a lot of fun with it, so just put some plastic down and go with it!).
+You’re going to have to get in there and get messy, so prepare yourself (and kids usually have a lot of fun with it, so just put some plastic down and go with it!)

 To prepare pumpkin seeds for roasting:

 1. If you’re using seed pumpkins to carve a jack o’ lantern, carefully cut a round “lid” around the stem at the top of the pumpkin.
 (If you’re not using the pumpkin for a jack-o-lantern, just cut the pumpkin in half.)
 Using a large spoon or your hands, scoop out the inside of the pumpkin (“guts” and seeds) into a large bowl.

 (Save the pumpkin to make a jack-o-lantern if it’s close to Halloween or discard/compost the pumpkin if you’re not going to use it for anything else.)

 3. Rinse the seeds until the majority of the pumpkin has been rinsed off.
 (You’ll have to wash pumpkin seeds for a little while to get them free of the slimy pumpkin flesh.)

-Salted Pumpkin Seeds Recipe
+Toasted Pumpkin Seeds

 - 1 Cup Pumpkin seeds from a fresh pumpkin

 - 2 Teaspoons Butter, melted (or olive oil or coconut oil)

 - Rinse fresh pumpkin seeds and remove all pumpkin pulp ("guts" and strings).
 Pat dry with a paper towel.
 Let dry overnight.